bradfrost/atomic-design/chapter-1.md

 It’s not just about using a design system, it’s about creating *your* system.

 ## Design systems save the day
-So what do a sound design systems look like?
+So what do sound design systems look like?
 What form do they take?
 How do you create, maintain, and enforce them?

 The cornerstones of good design systems are *style guides*, which document and organize design materials while providing guidelines, usage, and guardrails.